thomas-k-cameron/rust-string-equality-vs-bytes-equality/README.md

 ## How to reproduce

-Simply run `cargo bench` on the root of this repository.
+Simply run `cargo bench` on the root of this repository, and get the result with criterion.

 ## What does the assembly code look lie?